-We found Llandudno Junction Dental Practice to have very good leadership and clear lines of accountability.
+We found Deganwy Dental Practice to have good leadership and clear lines of accountability.

-The day to day management of the practice was the responsibility of the practice manager, who we found to be very committed and dedicated to the role and the practice.
+The day-to-day management of the practice was the responsibility of the practice manager, who we found to be very committed and dedicated to the role and the practice.